rutgersdh/caridischo/_caridischo/cds72.md

 language: es, en
 creators:
 stewards: UCLA library
-blurb: "\nThe UCLA Library has launched an innovative and forward-looking initiative to capture ephemeral content with global partners.
+blurb: "\r\nThe UCLA Library has launched an innovative and forward-looking initiative to capture ephemeral content with global partners.
 Through this project, UCLA Library endeavors to build international and global collections of knowledge and to preserve the historical and cultural record so that present and future generations can access